A-D-DBS-application/web-application-2025-group-27/README.md

 ## Startup Intelligence Platform – Backend Overview

 This repository hosts a Flask + SQLAlchemy backend that powers the startup intelligence platform.
-It integrates with Supabase (PostgreSQL) and ingests company data from Clay so we can map competitive landscapes, generate weekly reports, and later trigger change notifications (watchdog).
+It integrates with Supabase (PostgreSQL) for data persistence and provides APIs for managing companies, profiles, and user authentication.

 ### Key Components